Our Privacy Commitment to You

 - to conduct professional practice investigations where required;

-The only circumstances under which personal information may be disclosed to third parties is for the fulfillment of any purposes identified above, or as required by law.
-Where personal information is disclosed to third parties for the fulfillment of any purposes identified above, AIC will make all reasonable efforts to ensure that the third party has appropriate security procedures in place for the protection of the personal information being transferred.
+Where personal information is disclosed to third parties for the fulfillment of any purposes identified above, AIC makes all reasonable efforts to ensure that the third party has appropriate security procedures in place for the protection of the personal information being transferred.

-Unless we hear otherwise from you, your use of AIC products and services, and/or your registration as a member of AIC, constitutes consent for AIC to collect, use, and disclose personal information for the purposes stated in this Policy.
+Your use of this website or AIC products and services, and/or your registration as a member of AIC, constitutes consent for AIC to collect, use, and disclose personal information for the purposes stated in this Policy.

 You may refuse or withdraw consent at any time, subject to legal and contractual restrictions and reasonable notice.
 The choice to provide us with your personal information is always yours.
-Please note, however, that if you are a member, your decisions to withhold particular information may impact your ability to meet the membership requirements of AIC.
+Please note, however, that your refusal to provide or withdraw consent may impact our ability to provide services to you.
+For example, if you are a member, your decision to withhold particular information may impact your ability to meet the membership requirements of the AIC

-We collect personal information only for the purposes identified above.
+We collect personal information only for the purposes identified above unless otherwise permitted or required by law.

 Limiting Use, Disclosure, and Retention

-We do not use or disclose personal information for any purpose other than those for which it was collected, except with your consent or as required by law.
+We do not use or disclose personal information for any purpose other than those for which it was collected, except with your consent or as permitted or required by law.

 We do not sell, lease, or trade information about you to other parties.